thequbit/iddt/README.md

 # iddt
 Internet Document Discovery Tool

+## What is it

 https://github.com/thequbit/iddt

-There are two parts of `iddt`: The Worker and the Dispatcher.
+There are three parts of `iddt`

+- Worker
+- Dispatcher
+- MongoDB

 The worker is what does all of the hard lifting with the internet, and the dispatcher keep everyone in line.
 You can have any many workers as you're system will allow mongdb connections.
+MongoDB is used as the central cache to limit the amount of bandwidth needed to scrape target URLs.

+##How to use it

+###Requirements

+`iddt` uses MongoDB as a central cache while it is working.
+You'll need to install MongoDB to use `iddt`.

+- Ubuntu

+    $ sudo apt-get install mongodb

 ###Worker